AUSTRALIAN AIR PILOTS MUTUAL BENEFIT FUND

 (f) In the event of any Member making a fraudulent claim, false or incomplete statements in the Member’s application for membership, or conceals or omits material facts relating to a claim or application for membership he/she shall not be entitled to any benefit from the Fund.
 Membership of the Fund will cease with immediate effect, and notwithstanding anything contained within these Rules, the Member shall not have any entitlement to a refund of any contributions made to the Fund.

 (g) Without limiting Rule 11(f), if a Member gives the Trustee incorrect information or does not give the Trustee complete and relevant information about a Pre-Existing Medical Condition, the Trustee may apply the provisions of Rule 11(d) or, retrospectively apply a Denial of Liability for that Pre-Existing Medical Condition, and so will not be liable to pay any Benefits in respect of a Suspension or Cancellation of the Member’s Class 1 Medical Certificate resulting from that Pre-Existing Medical Condition.

 (a) Voluntary: A Member may voluntarily withdraw from membership of the Fund by notifying the Trustee in writing of the intention to do so, specifying the date the membership is to cease.

 (i) Such notification may be given at any time and membership shall cease upon receipt by the Trustee of such notification with respect of the specified date of resignation.

 (ii) If such notification does not specify a date then the Trustee shall deem the date to be that of the Trustee receiving such notification.

 (iii) The Trustee may at their discretion repay to the Member from the Fund such portion of the then current contribution as represents the period from the date of cessation to the end of the current year of the Fund.

-(b) AUTOMATIC: Membership of the Fund will cease upon the happening of any of the following:
+(b) AUTOMATIC: Membership of the Fund will cease in the event of any of the following: